willfindlay/honors-thesis/thesis/thesis.md

 safe subsystem for both kernel and userland instrumentation.

 The scope, safety, and performance of eBPF system introspection has potentially powerful applications in the domain of computer security.
-In order to demonstrate this, we present *ebpH*, an eBPF implementation of Somayaji's [@soma02] *Process Homeostasis* (*pH*). ebpH is an intrusion detection system (IDS) that uses eBPF programs to instrument system calls and establish normal behavior for processes, building a profile for each executable on the system;
+In order to demonstrate this, I present *ebpH*, an eBPF implementation of Somayaji's [@soma02] *Process Homeostasis* (*pH*). ebpH is an intrusion detection system (IDS) that uses eBPF programs to instrument system calls and establish normal behavior for processes, building a profile for each executable on the system;
 subsequently, ebpH can warn the user when it detects process behavior that violates the established profiles.
-Experimental results show that ebpH can detect anomalies in process behavior with negligible overhead. <!-- TODO: confirm that these were the results --> Furthermore, ebpH's anomaly detection comes with zero risk to the system thanks to the safety guarantees of eBPF, rendering it an ideal solution for monitoring production systems.
+Experimental results show that ebpH can detect anomalies in process behavior with negligible overhead.
+Furthermore, ebpH's anomaly detection comes with zero risk to the system thanks to the safety guarantees of eBPF, rendering it an ideal solution for monitoring production systems.

 This thesis will discuss the design and implementation of ebpH along with the technical challenges which occurred along the way.
-We will present experimental data and performance benchmarks that demonstrate ebpH's ability to monitor process behavior with minimal overhead.
-Finally, we conclude with a discussion on the merits of eBPF IDS implementations and potential avenues for future work therein.
+It will then present experimental data and performance benchmarks that demonstrate ebpH's ability to monitor process behavior with minimal overhead.
+Finally, it will conclude with a discussion on the merits of eBPF IDS implementations and potential avenues for future work therein.

 ebpH is licensed under GPLv2 and full source code is available at [https://github.com/willfindlay/ebph](https://github.com/willfindlay/ebph).